wsor4035/devwiki/content/mapgen/emulate-mapgen-v6-using-a-customised-mapgen-v7.md

 ---

 # How to emulate mapgen v6 using a customised mapgen v7
-Some players like aspects of [Mapgen](/Map_generator "Map generator") v6, but the [biomes](https://wiki.luanti.org/Biomes "Biomes") are hardcoded so it lacks many of the biomes defined in games such as [Minetest Game](https://wiki.luanti.org/Games/Minetest_Game "Games/Minetest Game").
+Some players like aspects of [Mapgen](/mapgen "Map generator") v6, but the biomes are hardcoded, so it's not possible for games to register their own biomes.
 It is also very different from the other mapgens in how it works and is more difficult to support in games.

 It is actually possible to approximately emulate Mapgen v6 in Mapgen v7 using customised settings.
 This is only possible in version 5.2.0 or later due to the “randomwalk” caves now being more configurable, allowing Mapgen v7 to have caves like in Mapgen v6.

 How to emulate mapgen v6
 ------------------------

-First, copy and paste the lines below into your [minetest.conf](https://wiki.luanti.org/Minetest.conf "Minetest.conf") file before starting a new Mapgen v7 world:
+First, copy and paste the lines below into your [`minetest.conf`](https://wiki.luanti.org/Minetest.conf "Minetest.conf") file before starting a new Mapgen v7 world:

 ```
 mgv7_spflags = nomountains, noridges, nofloatlands, nocaverns